 As map-makers, we are entrusted to make strong, ethical, and data-driven decisions when creating our maps.
 Our decisions help communicate the statistical and analytical stories about our data which wouldn’t have otherwise been seen.
 Therefore, the histogram of our numeric data is crucial to our mapping decisions.
-The new Map Viewer has recently been given a facelift to help you make stronger choices when showing numerical data in your maps.
+Map Viewer has recently been given a facelift to help you make stronger choices when showing numerical data in your maps.
 Let’s explore these updates along with some tips for using them effectively.

 An enhanced histogram